Totchinuko/apiconan.totchinuko.fr/patches/admin.0.8.0.md

 - Concealed decoration could sometimes loose stability on server start
 - Get Float Var truncate boolean had not effect
 - Various item lists were not applying the filter again after refreshing for any reason
+- Enforcing rules on quest giver was not displaying errors properly
+- Not enforcing rules on quest giver would still enforce the rules before accepting a quest